 - Set up client appointments and reminders

-- Detect broken links and send you reports
+- Detect broken hyperlinks on your pages and email you reports

-- Monitor what social media users are posting about your business
+- Monitor what other sites are posting about your business

 - Make your pages printable or downloadable as a PDF file

 - Exclude certain from showing on areas of your site (e.g. site maps, feeds, etc.)